-Internal Loading: An internal load was exerted on the membrane tangent to the clamp base by inflating the membrane with water.
+4.3.2.
+Internal loading.
+An internal load was exerted on the membrane tangent to the clamp base by inflating the membrane with water.
 Images were taken at various pressures to compare the loaded membranes' geometry.

-4.4 Buoyancy Experiment
+4.4.
+Buoyancy experiment

 To demonstrate this fiber-reinforcement technique's utility in a practical application, we implemented it on our group's submersible buoyancy test cylinder, shown in Figure 15.
-Previously, we filled or emptied an inextensible plastic swim bladder with water to change the density of the test cylinder and cause it to ascend or descend in the water column (Sholl and Mohseni 2019).
+Previously, we filled or emptied an inextensible plastic swim bladder with water to change the density of the test cylinder and cause it to ascend or descend in the water column (Sholl and Mohseni, 2019).
 This technique has several disadvantages, including an inability to control the shape of the bladder, which can kink itself or push into other components, and an inability measure the volume of the bladder, which maintains the same pressure as the internal cavity of the test cylinder throughout operation.
 While the volume of the bladder can be estimated by integrating the flow rate in and out of the bladder or calculating it from the acceleration of the cylinder, such measurements are relatively inaccurate when conducted with small, inexpensive components.
 If the volume of the bladder is unknown, so is the applied control force resulting from the mass of water inside the bladder.
 Using the fiber-reinforced membrane instead of an inextensible plastic bladder addresses both of these issues by providing a predictable volume for a given pressure differential and ensuring a more predictable geometry of the bladder at different orientations and volumes.
-Additionally, fiber reinforcement helps to prevent rupture in the membrane, which could occur more easily in an unreinforced membrane.
-We plan to integrate the fiber-reinforced buoyancy bladder into our bioinspired AUVs, the CephaloBot (Krieg, Klein, Hodgkinson and Mohseni 2011) and daughter vehicle (Song, Mazzola, Schwartz, Finlaw, Chen, Krieg and Mohseni 2016).
+In addition, fiber reinforcement helps to prevent rupture in the membrane, which could occur more easily in an unreinforced membrane.
+We plan to integrate the fiber-reinforced buoyancy bladder into our bioinspired AUVs, the CephaloBot (Krieg et al., 2011) and daughter vehicle (Song et al., 2016).